ltimsina/different-RentalPayments/README.md

 This application adds a new feature that allows tenants to see a list of their past and upcoming rent payments.
-This appplication is built on react anf also employs react-router.
+This appplication is built on react and also employs react-router.

 ### Requirements